-Founded in 1611, Charterhouse is one of the UK’s leading independent boarding schools, providing a first class education for boys and girls aged 13 to 18.
+Founded in 1611, Charterhouse is one of the UK’s leading independent day and boarding schools, providing a first class education for boys and girls aged 13 to 18.

 Building on the success of its mixed sixth-form, the school is moving to full coeducation from the age of 13, and will welcome the first girls into year nine in September 2021.

 Around 35 boys and 70 girls join Charterhouse for sixth-form each year from a variety of different independent, state and international schools.

 Address: Charterhouse, Godalming, Surrey GU7 2DX